kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md

 *Airport, alternate.* An approved airport to which a flight may proceed if a landing at the airport to which the flight was dispatched becomes inadvisable.

-*Airport-to-airport distance.* The great circle distance between airports, measured in statute miles in accordance with part 247 of this chapter.
+*Airport-to-airport distance.* The great circle distance between airports, measured in statute miles in accordance with [[Volume 4/A Economic regulations/0247 Direct airport-to-airport mileage records.md|part 247 of this chapter]].

 *Air transportation.* The carriage by aircraft of persons, property, or mail.